BookOwl/browser-alea/README.md

 # Alea

-A simple copy-and-paste implementation of Johannes Baagøe's Alea PRNG
+A simple copy-and-paste implementation of Johannes Baagøe's Alea PRNG modified to work in the browser.

 Mostly packaged so I can easily include it in my projeccts.
 Nothing more